 - In case, you want to heat wine that you stored in a cool area to room temperature, you can leave it in a decanter.

-To bring red wine to the right temperature, put it into the fridge for about 30 to 45 minutes before opening and decanting it.
+Put the wine into the fridge for about 30 to 45 minutes before opening it to bring it to the right temperature.
 Alternatively, you can put it into the freezer for up to 15 minutes to achieve the same result.
-After opening the bottle, leave it open on the table, so it can slowly warm up.
+After uncorking the bottle, leave it open on the table, so it can slowly warm up.

 The best temperature to serve white wine is between 45 and 60°F (7-15°C).
-For light, fruity wines, the lower end of this range is about right.
+The lower end of this range is about right for light, fruity wines.
 Serve it at no more than 50°F (10°C).
 Full-bodied whites like Chardonnay or Sauvignon Blanc taste better when served between 50 and 60°F (10-15°C).

 Put it into the fridge immediately after buying it, or leave it in the freezer for half an hour before opening it.
 Do not place the open bottle on ice, though.
 Instead, let it sweat and warm up slowly.